+Snow white waffles are beautiful indoor plants with colourful foliage which makes them a favourite for aesthetic gardeners.
 Snow white waffle plants need well-drained and fertile soil to grow well.
-Water them a couple of days in the week to moisten the soil.
-Snow white waffle plants love to grow in partial shade, so place them where indirect sunlight occurs.
-Keep reading the article to learn about snow white waffle plant care.
+You may need to water them a couple of days in the week to moisten the soil.
+Snow white waffle plants love to grow in partial shade, so place them under indirect sunlight.
+These beautiful creatures demand for special attention to stay healthy & colourful.
+Keep reading the article to learn how to take proper care of snow white waffle plants.

 Snow White Waffle Plant Care

 Usually, it is quite a beautiful houseplant.
 Moreover, It has variegated leaves with white and pink edges.
 Snow white waffle plants are easy to grow and are great for hanging baskets.

 Snow White ( Hemigraphis alternata) is also known as a waffle plant.
 Waffle plants love to grow in moist conditions.
 Plants need loamy, well-drained soil to grow well.
 Waffle plants can also grow well in artificial light instead of direct sunlight.

 Additionally, the leaves of waffle plants love bright, indirect light or partial shade outside.
 Although not direct sunlight, as the leaves may scorch or bleach.
 Direct sun can also cause the leaves to fade, losing their rich, vibrant colours.

 The best way to propagate the waffle plant is by cuttings.
 Using Scissors, select four to six inches stems of waffle plant and cut them just above the node.
 Ensure, to remove all the leaves from the cuttings and place them in a bowl of water.
 Change the water in the bowl after a week.
 The roots will emerge after some days.
 The rooted plantlets will be ready for transplanting into the soil after 2 months.